Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 The client will render the products available in the store and allow the user to add them to the shopping cart.

 To get started with a template, install `genezio` using `npm` and run it in your terminal.
-Later on, `genezio` will come in handy to deploy and host your web applications in the cloud.
+Later on, `genezio` comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio